jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 When values are yielded over between sub-objects, then this is drawn out with a wavy line.
 A direct read and write is always drawn out as an assignment call.
 An assignment call almost looks the same as a value line, but now a diamond is there in the middle of the line.
 This is to distinguish direct reads and writes from indirect reads and writes.

-Sometimes the command itself does not read or write from a parameter, but the parameter is passed to a sub-command, that reads or writes from the object.
+Sometimes the command itself might not read or write from a parameter, but the parameter is passed to a sub-command, that reads or writes from the object.
 This yields over the in-out-thru properties of the parameter.
-This does give the parameter an indication of value direction, just no assignment is visible in the definition of the command.
+This might give the parameter an indication of value direction, just no assignment is visible in the definition of the command.
 The assignments are done by a sub-command.

 It is not clear yet if it is best to also use value direction to indicate addition, removal, creation and annulment of objects.